Dress Code, Etiquette & Course Care

 - Move your ball separately of other players, except when your ball is on the line to the green for another player.

-- Make your club selection and complete your practice swings before it is your turn to hit.
+- Make your club selection and complete your practice swings before it is your turn to hit. • Stop searching for ball after three minutes as per R&A Rules.

 - Call the following group through when you feel your search for the ball is likely to delay them.